 Bartiromo has covered business and the economy for more than 25 years and was one of the building blocks of business cable network CNBC.
 During her 20-year tenure as the face of CNBC, she launched the network’s morning program, Squawk Box; anchored The Closing Bell with Maria Bartiromo; and was the anchor and managing editor of the nationally syndicated On the Money with Maria Bartiromo, formerly The Wall Street Journal Report with Maria Bartiromo.

-Bartiromo has been a pioneer in her industry.
+Bartiromo has been a pioneer in financial news television.
 In 1995, she became the first journalist to report live from the floor of the New York Stock Exchange on a daily basis.
 She joined CNBC in 1993 after five years as a producer, writer and assignment editor with CNN Business News, where she wrote and produced some of CNN's top business programs.

 She has received numerous prestigious awards, including two Emmys and a Gracie Award.
 Her first Emmy was for her 2008 News and Documentary coverage of the 2007-2008 financial collapse and her “Bailout Talks Collapse” coverage was broadcast on NBC Nightly News.
 She later won a second Emmy for her 2009 documentary, “Inside the Mind of Google,” which aired globally on CNBC.
 Bartiromo won a Gracie Award for “Greenspan: Power, Money & the American Dream,” also broadcast globally on CNBC.